toeverything/OctoBase/apps/homepage/pages/docs/guide/how_to_organize_your_data.md

 At this point we have reorganized a rich text page into structured data, and now we can:

 -   Change the order of text lines by adjusting the order of children
--   Change the text line style by adjusting the flavor
+-   Change the text line style by adjusting the flavour
 -   Change the actual text content by adjusting the content in the props

 In actual use, you do not need to manually edit the data in the structure.
 OctoBase provides a series of easy-to-use APIs that allow you: